n8acl/aprsnotify/README.md

 - Find Maidenhead Grid Square of packet location.
 - Send Status to Social Media Networks (currently Twitter and Telegram)
 - Get notification of an APRS message sent to your station (requires Telegram to work).
 If someone sends a message via APRS to one of the callsigns being tracked, the script will notify you and show you the message on Telegram.
 You can then send a response to the message from Telegram.
-- Retrieve a stations last packet and send your location without a radio (requires Telegram to work).
-- Send a message to an APRS Station from Telegram.

 ---
 ## UPDATING TO RELEASE 3.1